MongoDB Utilities¶

 writes data from a backup created by mongodump to a mongodb instance. mongorestore can create a new database or add data to an existing database.

-In the example below we’re restoring to the host syd-mongos0.objectrocket.com
+The example below restores to the host syd-mongos0.objectrocket.com

 , on port 12345